 Carmel and Monterey Are Worth A Stop on the PCH

-Checking into the Horizon Inn in Carmel, we were interested to see if the “room with a view” we had booked lived up to the internet advertising.
-If we really looked on an angle we could see the ocean over the tree tops and we could see the sunset lighting the landscape but not the sunset itself – when the view was not shrouded in the persistent fog.
-This would be a great spot for seeing Carmel and Monterey.
+We checked into the Horizon Inn in Carmel.
+And were interested to see if the “room with a view” we had booked lived up to the internet advertising.
+If we really looked on an angle we could see the ocean over the tree tops.
+And we could see the sunset lighting the landscape.
+But not the sunset itself – when the view was not shrouded in the persistent fog.
+But this would be a great base for seeing Carmel and Monterey.

 Probably the nicest part of the package was the morning delivery of our breakfast basket.
-Each day was different and we would pour through the contents looking for each day’s surprise.
+Each day was different.
+We poured through the contents looking for each day’s surprise.
 It was a good way to get some nourishment and breakfast in bed.

-No longer surprised when the morning arrived cloaked in fog, we started our day slowly before the short drive to Monterey.
-Having booked our aquarium tickets online to make sure we could see the Jelly Experience, we were free to wander around Cannery Row when we arrived, until we found a spot overlooking the water for yet another seafood lunch.
+We booked our aquarium tickets online to make sure we could see the Jelly Experience.
+So we were free to wander around Cannery Row when we arrived.
+It was great to find a spot overlooking the water for yet another seafood lunch.
 I would soon start dreaming of beef!!

 This did not make me less squeamish about the jellies, especially when David pushed me to touch one with the other “kids”.

-We talked to a couple of tour operators, trying to find a whale watching trip but finally decided we would be better going to Moss Harbour since that was where the whales seemed to be lounging and feeding at the mouth of the river at this time of year.
-Tired again after almost 2 hours of walking we got back on the trolley to finally reach the parking lot.
+We talked to a couple of tour operators, trying to find a whale watching trip.
+But finally decided we would be better going to Moss Harbour.
+That was where the whales lounged and fed at the mouth of the river at this time of year.
+Tired again after almost 2 hours of walking, we got back on the trolley to finally reach the parking lot.

-That night David booked our whale watching tickets online and put our supplies together (food, layers of clothes, water, sunscreen, camera and lots of spare batteries).
-We set our alarm, a not frequent task on vacation, since we had to drive back north to Moss Harbour and we didn’t want to miss this adventure.
+That night David booked our whale watching tickets online.
+He put our supplies together (food, layers of clothes, water, sunscreen, camera and lots of spare batteries).
+And we set our alarm, not a not frequent task on vacation.
+But since we had to drive back north to Moss Harbour, we didn’t want to sleep through this whale watching adventure.

-The harbour seals provided entertainment interludes when we were waiting for the next batch of whales – frolicking alone or rafting together.
-Returning to the marina, we found yet another group of sea lions typically lounging on the decks.
+The harbour seals provided entertainment interludes while we waited for the next batch of whales.
+They frolicked alone or rafted together.
+When we returned to the marina, we found yet another group of sea lions as they lounged on the decks.
 While they were much noisier than the whales or harbour seals, they seemed quite tame by comparison.
-The sound of honking sea lions seemed to be the one constant we were hearing in California!
+The sound of honking sea lions seemed to be the one constant we heard in California!

 Heading back south to Carmel, we detoured into Monterey to pick up the starting point for the 17 Mile Drive.
 No trip to Carmel and Monterey could be complete without this drive.
-While you have to pay for the pleasure of the drive through this seaside golf course and community, it was worth the money, even if we only did the water side of the trip before exiting at the Carmel gate.
+We paid for the pleasure of the drive through this seaside golf course and community.
+But it was worth the money.
+Even if we only did the water side of the trip before we exited at the Carmel gate.

 Our last stop on this long day was the actual beach in Carmel.
 We didn’t have swimwear with us but we wanted to be sure to see it in case we did not get back.
 The broad expanse of white sand was sparsely populated but stretched in both directions from town.
 We were hoping we would find some time to just laze on the beach but we never did make it back.
 It will go on the list for a return visit for sure.

-Totally exhausted we got take out pizza and picnicked in the room.
-We had been pointed to Bicyclette Pizza with a strong recommendation to try the mushroom pizza but it had too much mushrooms even for me (since David would not touch it).
-The two alternates we ordered were “ok” (one with crispy kale and another authentic Margerita style) but we have been so spoiled by real Italian pizza that it is hard to wow us.
+Totally exhausted, we got take out pizza and picnicked in the room.
+We had been pointed to Bicyclette Pizza with a strong recommendation to try the mushroom pizza.
+But it had too much mushrooms even for me (since David would not touch it).
+The two alternates we ordered were “ok”.
+One had crispy kale and another’ s authentic Margerita style.
+But we have been so spoiled by real Italian pizza that it is hard to wow us.

-It was another slow twisty turny road mostly hugging the cliff walls over the ocean.
-In the morning, the fog surged and receded along the coast as we went up and down, creating spectacular views from on high with many drops down to sea level.
+It was another slow twisty turny road the hugged the cliff walls over the ocean.
+In the morning, the fog surged and receded along the coast.
+As we went up and down, we saw spectacular views from on high with many drops down to sea level.

-We moved at Saturday spectator pace, made ever slower by the drivers that refused to pull over to view the sights but slowed to gawk as they drove.
-I was looking for waves and surfers and didn’t see them even though there were lots of places with mighty breakers.
-We really weren’t sure when we got to Big Sur, with no road marker other then the Big Sur park sign (which may or may not have gotten us down to the Coast).
+We moved at Saturday spectator pace.
+Our progress was made ever slower by the drivers that refused to pull over to view the sights.
+They slowed to gawk as they drove.
+I looked for waves and surfers.
+But didn’t see them even though there were lots of places with mighty breakers.
+We really weren’t sure when we got to Big Sur.
+There was no road marker other than the Big Sur park sign (which may or may not have gotten us down to the Coast).

 Located just north of the turnoff for the Hearst Castle was the vista point for the elephant seals.
-Parking at the north end, we were able to take the walkway above 3 or more full coves of beaches covered with lounging seals.
-We saw them wiggling up on the beach, flipping sand on themselves to cool down and talking to the crowd.
-You could see them swimming in the kelp beds, eating away until it was time to sun.
+We parked at the north end.
+The walkway took us above 3 or more full coves of beaches covered with lounging seals.
+We saw them as they wiggled up on the beach, flipped sand on themselves to cool down and talked to the crowd.
+They swam in the kelp beds and ate away until it was time to sun themselves again.

 While tired after our long day trip, we were starved by the time we returned to Carmel.
 The Vesuvio restaurant was a quick walk from our hotel and the menu looked great.
-Our dinner was a perfect combination and made for sharing between David and I – Italian Caprese salad with fresh Roma tomatoes and buffalo mozzarella cheese, mussels in a tomato sauce, seafood risotto with a lobster sauce and I finally got my beef with a medium rare fillet mignon.
+Our dinner was a perfect combination.
+It was made for sharing between David and I. We loved our meal of Italian Caprese salad with fresh Roma tomatoes and buffalo mozzarella cheese, mussels in a tomato sauce and seafood risotto with a lobster sauce.
+And I finally got my beef with a medium rare fillet mignon.
 Local California wine and white chocolate creme brûlée were the perfect complements to dinner.

-Our stop visiting Carmel and Monterey provided us with 4 days of great natural sights (animal and nature), good food but too little little time to enjoy the great white sand beach when the fog finally stayed away.
+Our stop to visit Carmel and Monterey provided us with 4 days of great natural sights (animal and nature) and good food.
+But we had too little little time to enjoy the great white sand beach when the fog finally stayed away.
 We wondered if we would lose the fog when we got to Santa Barbara next?